BradleyCanty/DIY-21700-Battery-System/README.md

 where\
 $cell\ expected\ charge\ capacity$ = a function of expected average current draw in cruise (fixed wing) or hover (VTOL)

-Specifically, to find the cell's expected charge capacity, check its datasheet for the plot of Voltage vs Charge Capacity (which contains curves of various discharge rates) and then match your vehicle's expected average current draw to the corresponding discharge rate curve in the plot.
-Finally, find the capacity corresponding to an "empty" voltage of around 2.8 V. That is, draw a horizontal line at 2.8V across to the 10 Amp curve, then draw a vertical line to obtain the cell's nominal charge capacity (see the plot below).
+Specifically, to find the cell's expected charge capacity, check its datasheet for the plot of Voltage vs Charge Capacity (which contains curves of various discharge rates) and then match your vehicle's expected average current draw divided by the number of cells in parallel to the corresponding discharge rate curve in the plot.
+Finally, find the capacity corresponding to an "empty" voltage of around 2.8 V.

+For example, suppose you are using Molicel P50B cells in a 5p battery configuration on a vehicle expected to draw 45 Amps of current in nominal operation, and choose the cutoff voltage of 2.8V.
+1) Compute the discharge rate per cell: 45 Amps / 5 cells in parallel = 9 Amps
+2) Find the Voltage vs Charge capacity plot in the Molicel P50B datasheet
+3) Draw a horizontal line at 2.8V across to the curve closest to the cell's discharge rate (here the 10 Amp curve)
+4) Draw a vertical line to obtain the cell's nominal charge capacity (see plot below)

 <img src="5_Misc/Readme_Images/readme_discharge_rate_plot_example.png" align="center" width="60%">